steven-solomon/soonernotfaster/content/posts/how-to-test-private-methods-in-ruby-and-rails.md

 So that I know how much I have spent
 ```

 This change also affects our `Account` class.
-We have added the `:statement_balance` method, which looks at the current date and sums the transactions for the current month.
+We have added the `statement_balance` method, which looks at the current date and sums the transactions for the current month.
 This code introduces a new condition around filtering.
 If the `is_statement` flag is `true` then the month values are selected, else the pending transactions are ignored.

 ```ruby
 class Account